Sample (Map Viewer)

 • Percentile—Calculates a defined percentile within the specified range.

 • Percentile value specifies the percentile that will be used for sampling.
-This parameter is available when Process as multidimensional is enabled and Percentile is chosen as the Statistics type.
+This parameter is available when Process as multidimensional is enabled and Percentile is specified as the Statistics type value.

 This value can range from 0 to 100.
 The default is 90.

-• Buffer distance field or value specifies the distance around the location data features used for sampling multidimensional imagery layers.
+• Buffer distance field or value is the distance around the location data features used for sampling multidimensional imagery layers.
 This parameter is available when Process as multidimensional is enabled.

 Result layer